taxonomicallyinformedannotation/tima-python/README.md

 # Taxonomically Informed Metabolite Annotation

 This repository is experimental. ⚠️

 It is currently not fully working. 🛑

-Any help is welcome. 👍
+Any help for its development welcome. 👍

 The initial work is available at https://doi.org/10.3389/fpls.2019.01329, and many improvements have been made since then.